Inclusive peer review project

 Inclusive Peer Review Project

-The Scottish Learning Disabilities Observatory is working with the University of Southampton and the British Journal of Learning Disabilities on a new project exploring inclusive peer review.
+From February to April 2022, the Scottish Learning Disabilities Observatory worked with the University of Southampton and the British Journal of Learning Disabilities on a project exploring inclusive peer review.

 People with learning disabilities are routinely excluded from research processes and the Research Voices Citizens’ Jury set priorities for inclusive research that included the process of publication and dissemination.